ARMmbed/mbed-os-example-ble/BLE_SM/README.md

 Building instructions for all samples are in the [main readme](https://github.com/ARMmbed/mbed-os-example-ble/blob/master/README.md).

-Note: example currently doesn't use ST provided stack and instead uses a Cordio port for the ST.
+Note: this example currently is currently not supported on ST BLUENRG targets.